sandroid/WeHackathonPrototype/README.md

 # We Hackathon Starter Kit

-The prototype is a working Android app.
+The start kit is a working Android app.
 The app provides features that can be used as basic building blocks to build your own unique Android app.
 The features available are:

 Working code:
 * Registration Form